yurybikuzin/miniapp/README.md

 Rules of this MiniApp contests asks not to use just *web application* as MiniApp.
 But I suggest opposite approach: we want to be able work with MiniApp as just *web application* while development.
 Of course, not all Telegram features could be emulated properly.
 But we'll try to do best of possible.

 And I did try to implement such kind of emulation.
 Now I can stay in development mode with no need to offen "deploy to server and open Telegram Beta Desktop" longer time, than before.
-Development is going on at local machine (i.e. at localhost), but as a side effect emulation is still available on server side:
+Development is going on at local machine (i.e. at localhost), but as a side effect emulation is still available on server side for all three [deploy targets](#deploy_targets):

 - Dev: [https://dev.miniapp.u2h.ru](https://dev.miniapp.u2h.ru)
 - Demo: [https://demo.miniapp.u2h.ru](https://demo.miniapp.u2h.ru)
 - Prod: [https://miniapp.u2h.ru](https://miniapp.u2h.ru)

-### Deploy targets
+### <a name="deploy_targets"></a>Deploy targets

 Important detail for developers: we will use three *deploy targets* for our MiniApp:
 - dev: [@dev_MiniAppBot](t.me/dev_MiniAppBot)